wxdwfc/rlib/README.md

 ### Intro

 RLib is a header-only library for **easier** use of RDMA.
-It is basically a wrapper of the interfaces of libibverbs, while it additionally handles some tedius things, such as establishing connections between servers.
+Basically it is a set of wrappers of the interfaces of `libibverbs`, yet it additionally handles many tedius things, such as establishing connections between RDMA QPs, and simplifies many configurations.

 ------